 For example, if an individual had adjudication or conviction for a prior offense that occurred on or after September 1, 1970, then he or she only needed to register if the person was in the registration system on or after September 1, 1997.
 However, a change to the law occurred on September 1, 2005 that required anyone with an adjudication or conviction on or after September 1, 1970 to register regardless of whether he or she was in the registration system as of September 1, 1997.

 A Houston defense attorney can help a convicted sex offender understand his or her rights and responsibilities under Texas law.
-For individuals who received registration requirements on an individual basis, an attorney may be able to help these individuals resolve issues with their sex offender registration requirements.
+For individuals who received registration requirements on an individual basis, a Houston sex offender registration attorney may be able to help these individuals resolve issues with their sex offender registration requirements.
 Since 1997, our office has been fighting to represent clients who have been charged with a crime in Houston.
 You can read more about our clients, case results and reviews on Facebook, Google and Yelp.